 Wrapping your hair in a traditional cotton towel after a shower can dehydrate it, making it a prime target for frizz.
 These towels are especially harmful if you have curly hair, as the terrycloth attaches to individual strands of hair and separates them.

 Opting for a microfiber cloth is not only gentler on your hair, but it can also cut drying time in half.
 Microfibers are designed to absorb extra moisture while still leaving the hair feeling soft and silky.
-If you don't have a microfiber cloth, a T-shirt will work too.
+A T-shirt will work if you don't have a microfiber cloth.

 Be sure to squeeze or scrunch your hair dry instead of rubbing it, as friction can disrupt your cuticles.
 If you want to use an even gentler method, air-drying is your best bet.
 It may be more time-consuming than using a towel, but your hair will thank you in the long run.